 Periodontal disease is most often preceded by gingivitis, which is a bacterial infection of the gum tissue (stage 1: red, swollen gums & pain when flossing).
 A bacterial infection affects the gums when the toxins contained in plaque begin to irritate and inflame the gum tissues.
 Once this bacterial infection colonizes in the gum pockets between the teeth, it becomes much more difficult to remove and treat (Stage 2).
 Periodontal disease is a progressive condition that eventually leads to the destruction of the gum tissue and jawbone (Stage 3).
 If left untreated, it can cause shifting teeth, loose teeth, and eventually tooth loss (Stage 4).

-- Pocket elimination surgery (also known as flap surgery) is a surgical treatment which can be performed to reduce the pocket size between the teeth and gums.
-Surgery on the jawbone is another option which serves to eliminate indentations in the bone which foster the colonization of bacteria.
+Also known as flap surgery is a surgical treatment which can be performed to reduce the pocket size between the teeth and gums.
+Surgery on the jawbone is another option which serves to eliminate indentations in the bone which foster the colonization of bacteria

-If you are concerned that you may be experiencing symptoms of Periodontal disease, or if you need further information or advise, then please contact us now on or at .
-Our highly experienced team is ready to ensure that your dental health is restored comfortably, quickly and effectively.
+If you are concerned that you may be experiencing symptoms of Periodontal disease, or if you need further information or advise, then please contact us now at (403) 452-2833.
+Our highly experienced team is ready to ensure that your dental health is restored comfortably, quickly and effectively!